Intervention/docs/image/v3/modifying/resizing.md

 > public Image::contain(int $width, int $height, $background = 'ffffff', string $position = 'center'): ImageInterface

- This method does the same as `pad()`, but the original image is also scaled up if the target size exceeds the original size.
+ This method does the same as `pad()`, but also scales up the original image if the target size exceeds the original size.

 #### Parameters